BC Gaming Grants

 Who qualifies for gaming grants/ Are curling centres eligible for a grant?

-Not-for-profit organizations providing programs or services of direct benefit to the broader community.
-Details provided in Sections 3 and 4 of the Community Gaming Grants: Program Guidelines (PDF, 2MB).
+Community: Not-for-profit organizations providing programs or services of direct benefit to the broader community.
+Details provided in Sections 3 and 4 of the Community Gaming Grants: Program Guidelines (PDF).

-Curling centres that run community-based youth and amateur sport programs can access up to $100,000 a year.
-If their programs are delivered regionally, up to $225,000 is available.
+Curling centres that run community-based youth and amateur sport programs can access funds.

 How and where do I apply for gaming grants?

 Guidelines: Applying for a Capital Projects Grant:

 What are the deadlines for gaming grants?

 Apply between March 1 and May 31, 2021